-The Post Master's FNP Certificate program is a School of Nursing program jointly administered by the SF State College of Extended Learning Special Sessions department.
+The Post Master's FNP Certificate program is a School of Nursing program jointly administered by the SF State College of Professional & Global Education and approved by the CA Board of Registered Nursing.

 - All classes are taught by School of Nursing faculty